nextflow-io/nextflow/docs/developer-env.md

 [Development Containers](https://containers.dev/) (Dev Containers), are Docker containers that are specifically configured to provide a fully featured development environment.
 They can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase.
 Dev Containers can be run locally or remotely, in a private or public cloud, and in a variety of supporting tools and editors.

-VS code and Docker are required to create and manage your Dev Containers.
+VS Code and Docker are required to create and manage your Dev Containers.
 See {ref}`vscode-install` and {ref}`docker-desktop` for installation instructions.

 ### Development Containers extension